 The general ledger (GL) is the main ledger and contains all the accounts a business uses in its double entry bookkeeping system.
 The purpose of the general ledger book is to provide a permanent record of all financial transactions and balances classified by account.

-Postings to the general ledger come from the books of prime entry and the ledger is therefore sometimes known as the book of final entry or the book of secondary entry.
+Postings to the general ledger come from the books of prime entry.
+For this reason the ledger is sometimes known as the book of final entry or the book of secondary entry.

 General Ledger Accounts List